tfreinberger/Nx6RtkHelper/README.md

 // nx6RtkHelper.closeSerialPath();
 ```
 ### Baudrate
-> Tip: Use the module with Baudrate 115200 for better RTK performance!
+> Tip: Use the module with Baudrate 115200 for better RTK performance! -> See Ublox Configuration.

 # Read Nmea Messages
 ```